realworldocaml/book/en/compiler-backend.md

 this point.
 We'll describe the bytecode compiler first, which consists of two pieces:

-* `ocamlc` compiles files into a bytecode that is a close mapping to the lambda form.
+* <command>ocamlc</command> compiles files into a bytecode that is a close mapping to the lambda form.
-* `ocamlrun` is a portable interpreter that executes the bytecode.
+* <command>ocamlrun</command> is a portable interpreter that executes the bytecode.

 The big advantage of using bytecode is simplicity, portability and compilation speed.
 The mapping from the lambda form to bytecode is straightforward, and